openedx/edx-documentation/en_us/shared/students/SFD_ORA.rst

 =====================

 #.
 Read each question carefully.
 Some course teams include important information
-in the question, such as how long a response must be, or specific topics your response must cover.
+in the question, such as how long a response must be, or specific topics that your response must cover.

 .. note:: The total word count for all responses within the assessment cannot be more than 10,000 words (approximately the equivalent of 20 pages of 8.5x11